DmitryKhitrin/dmitrykhitrin.github.io/README.md

 In order to use this form, you need to:

 1. `Load script from 'static / bundle.js'.`
-2. `Create an instance of the EmailForm.`
+2. `Create an instance of the TagForm.`

 ## Available methods